 People have different reasons for a vegetarian diet.
 For many, it’s a health problem.
-They need to lose weight, lower blood pressure and cholesterol, control blood sugars.
+They need to lose weight, lower blood pressure and cholesterol, and control blood sugars.
 A vegetarian diet benefits them.

 For some, consuming animal products is often a moral and ethical choice.
 Over the years, we have become accustomed to seeing man as superior to all other animals on the earth.

-They are against using animals for food or clothing, particularly for what they consider the unnecessary or incredibly inhumane use of animals, such as killing or trapping them for their fur.
+They are against using animals for food or clothing, particularly for what they consider unnecessary or inhumane use of animals, such as killing or trapping them for their fur.

-Like you, they’re willing to suffer and have an interest in living their own lives, but they’re not ours to use — for food, clothes, entertainment, exploration, or any other purpose.
+Like you, they’re willing to suffer and are interested in living their own lives, but they’re not ours to use — for food, clothes, entertainment, exploration, or any other purpose.